Skip to content

 # Send without waiting for result -- discard the TaskSendResult

-Arguments must be JSON-serializable.
-Pydantic models and dataclass instances are supported directly and rehydrated on the worker side.
+Arguments must be keyword-only and JSON-serializable.
+Positional .send(arg1, arg2) is rejected with Err(VALIDATION_FAILED).
+Pydantic models and dataclass instances are supported directly; the worker decodes them using the registered task’s parameter type via pydantic.TypeAdapter.

 from horsies import Ok, Err